How to comply with the SMSF Property Valuation Guidelines

 So what does this mean?
 It doesn’t mean a formal external valuation must be obtained every year.
 It does mean the auditor should be provided with evidence every year to support the value used in the financials.

-An external valuation would be prudent if an event has occurred that has affected the value of the property, such as a renovation, extension or rezoning.
-The valuation can be undertaken by anyone provided it is based on objective and supportable data.
+An external valuation would be prudent if an event has occurred that has affected the property's value, such as a renovation, extension, or rezoning.
+The valuation can be undertaken by anyone, provided it is based on objective and supportable data.

-Property is an asset that is not always easy to value as there is no true market value until the property is actually sold.
-A simple way to look at it would be to think about what evidence you would provide a potential buyer to support the value of the property.
+Property is an asset that is not always easy to value, as there is no true market value until the property is actually sold.
+A simple way to look at it is to consider what evidence you would provide to a potential buyer to support the property's value.

 What does the SMSF auditor look at?

-The role of the auditor is not to value assets, but to assess whether the market values recorded in the SMSF financials based on sufficient, appropriate and independent evidence.
+The role of the auditor is not to value assets, but to assess whether the market values recorded in the SMSF financial statements are based on sufficient, appropriate and independent evidence.

 They will consider the quantity, reliability, relevance and source of the evidence provided.
 They will also take into consideration the characteristics of the fund and the property and complete a risk assessment.
 As a result, they may not require the same level of evidence for the same types of investments.

-For example, where a property has a significant value, the auditor may form the opinion that a basic appraisal letter by the real-estate agent responsible for leasing the property is not adequate and request a more detailed valuation report from an independent valuer.
+For example, where a property has a significant value, the auditor may form the opinion that a basic appraisal letter from the real-estate agent responsible for leasing the property, on its own, is inadequate and request additional supporting evidence.

-A key thing to keep in mind is that the auditor is not able to use evidence in editable format such as an email forwarded by the trustees from a real estate agent confirming the market value of a property or information in word or excel format.
+A key thing to keep in mind is that the auditor can’t use evidence in editable format, such as an email forwarded by the trustees from a real estate agent confirming the market value of a property, or information in Word or Excel format.

 What evidence should be provided to support the market value?